 4. If You Haven’t Backed Up Your iPhone, Try This Tool: But It’s A Long Shot

 Before we continue, it’s important to have a backup of your iPhone in iCloud or iTunes, because if you don’t, you won’t be able to retrieve your data.
 I prefer to use iCloud to back up my iPhone, especially because I’ve learned how to back up my iPhone to iCloud without paying for extra storage.
-If you’re interested, my article called iCloud Storage Full?
-Never Pay For iCloud Backup Again can show you how.
+If you’re interested, check out my article about what to do when your iCloud storage is full.

 5. DFU Restore Your iPhone